zliobaite/zliobaite.github.io/_posts/2013-11-27-predicting-journal-ratings.md

 The mean cost weighted error of our classifier is 0.33, while random classifier gives 0.57.
 This means that our classification is about 50% better than random, so there is some predictive power in the titles after all.

-**What are the most informative title words?** Here are 20 most informative words and the probabilities of classes if these words are present.
+**What are the most informative title words?** Here are 20 most informative words/features.

 	#symbols
 	vision